-- ICBA supports strong capital requirements for all banks.
+- ICBA supports strong capital requirements for all banks and their respective holding companies.

 - ICBA supports a full exemption from Basel III for non-systemically important financial institutions (non-SIFIs).
 If a full exemption is not possible, ICBA proposes the following amendments:

-- Basel III should be amended to exempt community banks from the harsh provisions of the capital conservation buffer.
-In particular, Subchapter S banks should not be restricted from paying dividends to cover shareholders’ pro-rata tax liability.
+- Community banks should be exempt from the capital conservation buffer.
+In particular, Subchapter S banks should not be restricted from paying dividends to cover shareholders’ tax liability.
 The buffer also has a disproportionate adverse impact on mutual banks as well as any bank that relies on retained earnings to build capital, particularly in a low interest rate environment.

 - Capital standards should not disadvantage community banks relative to credit unions.